nobl/ioBroker.senec/README.md

   ### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- Rewrote AllTime History Rebuild: We should now be able to rebuild AllTime History even if the senec server struggles with timeouts.
+Warning!
+Rebuild will take considerable time now depending on the server.
+Current state of rebuild will be reported to log (info).
 - More comprehensive logging on what is being polled from API.
+- Better debug-logging for polling

 ### 2.5.1 (2026-03-31)
 - Increased default API poll interval to 6 minutes.
 This appears to be causing less issues with the server than 5 minutes.